HealthIndicators/js-api/README.md

     var apiKey = "your-api-key-goes-here";
     var api = new hiw.API(apiKey);

-You must create an instance of the `API` class and use it to call API API methods.
+You must create an instance of the `hiw.API` class and use it to call API endpoints.
 You only need a single `API` instance for your entire application.

 ###Callbacks